Stonehewer Moss Northwich – Data Protection Solicitors

 Consequences of non-compliance

-Businesses across the UK and globally will be required to comply with the General Data Protection Regulation and the consequences of failing to do so could be severe.
+Businesses across the UK and globally are required to comply with the General Data Protection Regulation and the consequences of failing to do so could be severe.
 The European Data Protection Authority will be able to take action against businesses anywhere in the world who fail to comply with the legislation.
 Non-compliance could result in businesses receiving fines of up to €20 million Euros or the equivalent to 4% of their yearly global turnover.
 Failure to attain valid consent could also result in any personal data handling activities being shut down by the authorities.

 How can I prepare my business?